ned14/outcome/doc/md/04-tutorialC.md

 therefore enforcing type safety on each particular error type is unnatural.
 Classic examples of such code bases would be the Networking TS, the Filesystem TS and so on.

+As these refinements are within our control, we can also provide
+\ref abi_stability "**ABI stability promises**" for these refinements that we can not for `expected<T, E>`.
+This lets you use the refinements in your public extern APIs with a guarantee that code compiled with future versions of Outcome will not cause misoperation.

 <hr><br>

 \section error_code_extended Outcome's extended std::error_code